cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Once an interchain account is registered on the host chain a controller chain can begin sending instructions (messages) to control this account.

-1. The controlling chain calls `GetInterchainAccountAddressFromAck()` to get the address of the interchain account on the host chain and sets the address in state mapped to the respective portID.
+1. The controller chain calls `GetInterchainAccountAddressFromAck()` to get the address of the interchain account on the host chain and sets the address in state mapped to the respective portID.
-2. The interchain account owner on the controller chain calls `TrySendTx` and passes message(s) that will be executed on the host side by the associated interchain account
+2. The controller chain calls `TrySendTx` and passes message(s) that will be executed on the host side by the associated interchain account (determined by the source port identifer)

 Cosmos SDK psuedo code example: